 If you plan to serve alcohol, securing a liquor license is a major milestone, but it can also be one of the most complex and time-consuming parts of the process.
 The Florida Division of Alcoholic Beverages and Tobacco oversees these licenses, and the type you need depends on what you want to serve (beer and wine only, or a full bar).
 Many new restaurant owners underestimate the potential for delays here, which can seriously impact an opening timeline.
 It’s wise to start this application as early as possible.

-Building and Zoning Permits
+Clearing Building and Zoning Hurdles

 Before you can even think about renovations, you need to confirm your chosen location is zoned for a restaurant.
 If it is, any construction, from major remodels to minor electrical work, will require building permits.
 These permits ensure your plans comply with Florida’s building codes, safety standards, and accessibility requirements.
 A zoning expert or a permit expediter can help you manage the application process, avoiding legal issues down the road.
 This is where professional permit services can save you significant time and prevent costly mistakes.

-Fire Department Permits
+Meeting Fire Department Standards

 Your local fire department will also need to sign off on your restaurant’s safety.
 This involves an inspection to ensure you have proper fire suppression systems (especially for equipment like deep fryers), clear emergency exits, and functional fire alarms.
 Certain equipment or the use of materials like propane may require specific, separate permits from the fire marshal.
 This step is all about ensuring the safety of your staff and patrons, and it’s a requirement you’ll need to meet before you can receive your Certificate of Occupancy.